Please look at the bottom of the page for additional application steps for the Leadership Development Programs (LDP)

 Dates: July LDP2 - July 1 to 27 OR August LDP2 - July 29 to August 24

 The Leadership 2 program focuses on candidates who are a minimum age of 16 as of January 1st of the current camping season.
 This program promotes the ideals of leadership in life, challenging candidates to have a positive impact within both the camp and community.
 Throughout the month, candidates work together within the L2 group as well as divided throughout the camp and community.
 Leadership sessions are prepared and presented by the Leadership department, and senior camp staff.
-The program also includes a short term live-out cabin placement, obtaining their NLS (National Lifeguard Service), a short term interest session placement, and various programming challenges and problem solving skills to identify and overcome.
+The program also includes a short term live-out cabin placement, a 4-day/3-night canoe trip mid-month, obtaining their NLS (National Lifeguard Service), a short term interest session placement, and various programming challenges and problem solving skills to identify and overcome.
 This program may be eligible for a secondary school credit depending on the size of the program - more details will follow in January.

 Your family will log in following our traditional procedures to apply, see link at the bottom of this webpage, however our Leadership Programs have some extra steps.